OmarMoamenITCyber/Qwiklabs-Creating-a-Folder-with-Windows/README.md

 There are two learning objectives for this lab:

-•	Familiarize yourself with the Qwiklabs environment.
+•	Familiarize with the Qwiklabs environment.

 •	Access a Windows VM instance and create a basic folder using the graphical user interface (GUI).